2022 Minutes

 Built in 1914 and located at 222 Water St., the building was deeded over (donated) to the City of Cambridge by Mathis Wire American Legion Post #223 in 2018.
 The organization no longer needed the space due to declining membership, plus, the city’s library previously housed inside the building had recently moved to the new Cambridge City Center across the street.
 The donation of the building was made with the Legion’s request to renovate the building to benefit the community.

 The Cambridge City Council began working on plans to renovate the building in 2919.
 The city hired FEH Design, an architecture, structural engineering and interior design firm out of Des Moines, to handle the design process.
-The firm will continue to work with the city until the project’s completion.

 Work Started in Spring 2021